griptape-ai/griptape/docs/griptape-framework/structures/task-memory.md

 [04/26/24 13:06:42] INFO     ToolkitTask 36b9dea13b9d479fb752014f41dca54c
                              Input: What is the square root of 12345?
 [04/26/24 13:06:48] INFO     Subtask a88c0feeaef6493796a9148ed68c9caf
-                             Thought: To find the square root of 12345, I can use the Calculator action with the expression "12345 ** 0.5".
+                             Thought: To find the square root of 12345, I can use the CalculatorTool action with the expression "12345 ** 0.5".
-                             Actions: [{"name": "Calculator", "path": "calculate", "input": {"values": {"expression": "12345 ** 0.5"}}, "tag": "sqrt_12345"}]
+                             Actions: [{"name": "CalculatorTool", "path": "calculate", "input": {"values": {"expression": "12345 ** 0.5"}}, "tag": "sqrt_12345"}]
                     INFO     Subtask a88c0feeaef6493796a9148ed68c9caf
                              Response: 111.1080555135405
 [04/26/24 13:06:49] INFO     ToolkitTask 36b9dea13b9d479fb752014f41dca54c
                              Output: The square root of 12345 is approximately 111.108.
 ```

-Since the result of the Calculator Tool is neither sensitive nor too large, we can set `off_prompt` to `False` and not use Task Memory.
+Since the result of the CalculatorTool Tool is neither sensitive nor too large, we can set `off_prompt` to `False` and not use Task Memory.

 Let's explore what happens when `off_prompt` is set to `True`: